hsenasilva/istio-sample/README.md

         $ minikube dashboard

-13. When all the Workloads Statuses section in Kubernetes are green, get the result of EXTERNAL-IP from MetalLB and run:
+13. When all the Workloads Statuses section in Kubernetes are green, get the result of EXTERNAL-IP (step 8.1) from MetalLB and run:

         $ curl -v YOUR-EXTERNAL-IP-HERE/welcome